elizabethcarney/ttt-app/README.md

 ### How it works

-This write-up is a summary of what I've learned about React through this tutorial.

 First of all, this program has the function `Square(props)` that returns a button with the following properties:
 - `winSquare`: `true` if the square is one of the three that causes a win (else `false`)
 - `className`: `square`, which styles it via the CSS file